-The first act we would like you to be a part of is contacting a reporter.
-This Sunday (13 June) sees the launch of the new channel GB News, and one of their journalists is asking for stories to cover.
-We’d like you to ask her to report on the mistreatment that those with M.E. have experienced over decades and highlight the importance of good quality medical education.
-You can do this in your own words by e-mailing the reporter, Michelle Dewsbury, directly at firstname.lastname@example.org.
+The first act we asked you to be a part of was contacting a reporter.
+Sunday 13 June saw the launch of the new channel GB News, and one of their journalists was asking for stories to cover.
+We asked you to ask her to report on the mistreatment that those with M.E. have experienced over decades and highlight the importance of good quality medical education.
+You can still do this in your own words by e-mailing the reporter, Michelle Dewsbury, directly at email@example.com.
 If you prefer you can also tweet the reporter by responding to this tweet.

 It would be great if you could e-mail her in your own words about why it is important people raise awareness of M.E. and include details about your own experience.
 We understand that for many people with M.E. they are unable to do this so we have added in some text below which you can copy and paste into an e-mail and then simply sign off with your name.
 We have also attached this into a word document to make it easy for all to access.
 If you have any suggestions on how we can make this ask, or future asks, more inclusive for severely affected people with M.E. then please contact us at firstname.lastname@example.org.